 4. The powerful audience authority

-Celebrities fall under the “audience authority” category of ambassador.
-So do people with a high number of loyal followers on social media.
-If you want to use one of these powerful audience authorities as your ambassador, make sure that their audience aligns with yours.
-Also, make sure that they genuinely love your products (and won’t be “salesy” in their recommendations), so the ambassadorship is genuine.
+If you want to recruit one of these powerful audience authorities as your ambassador, make sure their audience aligns with yours.
+Also, make sure they genuinely love your brand, so their recommendation and ambassador relationships comes off as genuine.

-Experiential ambassadors specialize in representing a brand at events, holding unscripted one-on-one conversations in person, and building relationships with people at events.
-They might also conduct guerrilla marketing campaigns in unexpected places.
+Experiential or event ambassadors specialize in representing a brand at events, often holding unscripted one-on-one conversations and building relationships in person.
+They might also conduct their own guerrilla marketing campaigns in unexpected places.

-They help to put a live, human face to the brand, embody brand values, and make it easy for people to connect with their brand.
-Many of them still use social media as part of their ambassadorship—events and experiences just happen to be their specialty.
+Many of these ambassadors still use social media as part of their ambassadorship, but events and experiences just happen to be their specialty.
 One prominent experiential ambassador program is the Red Bull Wings Team.

 Luu (@laluuaroundtheworld), a member of the Red Bull Wings Team, shares a sample and a conversation with an event attendee.